A New Approach to Challenging Targets

 In ALS, loss of motor neurons gradually limits people’s muscle control, eventually leading to the inability to swallow and breathe.
 There are approximately 30,000 people living with ALS in the United States, and the average lifespan after diagnosis is two to five years.
 There are no approved therapies that address the cause of the disease or significantly slow its progression.

 In ALS, TDP-43 accumulates as large inclusions or aggregates in the cytoplasm via a toxic hexameric intermediate.
-These misfolded hexameric and aggregated forms lead to a loss of TDP-43 function normally carried out by monomeric and dimeric forms in the nucleus.
+These misfolded aggregated forms lead to a loss of TDP-43 function normally carried out by monomeric and dimeric forms in the nucleus.
 The lack of healthy TDP-43 leads to a breakdown of mRNA function, resulting in a range of incorrect or missing proteins throughout the cell.

 The complexity of misfolded TDP-43 has historically made TDP-43’s structure hard to analyze.
 It has also rendered difficult the design of drugs that directly target it – until our work at Acelot.